0100101101011010/food/foodventures/_posts/2019-08-31-what-i-ate-north-italy-edition-venice.md

 Without a doubt, dessert was my favourite course of the evening.

-He also personally served a few of the dishes.
+I also have to say something about the service of this restaurant.
+There was only one server for our table the entire evening, but she was very professional and prompt, and did a great job.
+The chef was also quite involved; he also personally served a few of the dishes.

 ## Tuesday